Sample size and power calculations for causal inference of observational studies: Numerical Experiments

-Now we fix the power at 0.80, and solve for the sample size under each value of $\kappa$.
-We calculate the eight summary statistics $(r, \phi, E_1, E_0, S_1^2, S_0^2, \rho_1^2, \rho_0^2)$ as discussed in Section \ref{sec:ss-calculation} from the $N = 1,000,000$ units in the superpopulation.
-The proportion of treatment, $r$, is calculated by the sample mean $\overline{Z}$, and the observed mean and variance, $E_1, E_0, S_1^2, S_0^2$ are calculated with values of $Y$ on subsets $Z = 1, 0$, respectively.
-With the logistic model for the propensity score, $e(X) = \expit(\beta_0 + X\beta)$, the latent variable $W_e$ is estimated by $\widehat{\beta}_0 + X \widehat{\beta}$, where $(\widehat{\beta}_0, \widehat{\beta})$ is the estimated intercept and coefficients of the logistic regression of $Z$ on $X$.
-Although none of the covariates $X$ is normal, the latent linear combination of $X$, $W_e$, appears to be close to normal (see the rightmost column of Figure \ref{fig:normality} in Supplementary Material B.1), {and the correlation parameters $\rho_z$ can be estimated by the sample correlation between estimated $W_e$ and $Y(z)$.
-We also calculate the pooled variance $S^2$ and pooled correlation $\rho$ empirically.} To calculate $\phi$, we use the empirical cumulative probability function of the propensity scores (details are relegated to Supplementary Material B.3).
-We present $(r, \phi)$ in Table \ref{tab:sim1-result} below, and the remaining quantities $(E_1, E_0, S_1^2, S_0^2, \rho_1^2, \rho_0^2)$ and the pooled quantities $(S^2, \rho^2)$ are shown in Table \ref{tab:sim1-result-summary} in Supplementary Material C.2. {We also calculate and show in Table \ref{tab:sim1-result-summary} the R-squared statistic $R^2$ of linear model $Y \sim X$, with $Y$ centered within the respective treatment arm.
-The results show that $S_1^2 \approx S_0^2 \approx S^2$ and $\rho_1^2 \approx \rho_0^2 \approx \rho^2$ in all settings.
-The $R^2$ turns out to be much larger than $\rho^2$, which is not surprising as $R^2$ is the theoretical upper bound of $\rho^2$, and provides the most conservative estimate when there is no substantive knowledge on the range of $\rho^2$.}
+We fix the nominal power at $0.80$ and solve the sample size for each $\kappa$.
+We calculate the summary statistics $(r, \phi, S,\rho)$ as defined in Section \ref{sec:ss-calculation} from the superpopulation.
+The treatment proportion $r$ is fixed at $0.5$ throughout.
+We fit a logistic propensity score model, $e(X) = \expit(\beta_0 + X\beta)$, and the latent variable $W_e$ is estimated by $\widehat{\beta}_0 + X \widehat{\beta}$, where $(\widehat{\beta}_0, \widehat{\beta})$ are the estimated intercept and coefficients.
+Although none of the covariates is normal, $W_e$, the latent linear combination of covariates, appears to be close to normal (see the rightmost column of Figure 1 in Appendix B.1).
+We calculate the pooled variance $S^2$ and correlation $\rho$ empirically.
+To calculate $\phi$, we use the empirical cumulative probability function of the propensity scores (details are relegated to Appendix B.3).
+We present $\phi, \rho^2, R^2$ in Table \ref{tab:sim1-result}.
+The R-squared statistic $R^2$ is obtained by fitting the linear model $Y \sim X$ to the simulated data, with $Y$ centered within the respective treatment arm.
+The $R^2$ turns out to be much larger than $\rho^2$, which is not surprising as $R^2$ is the theoretical upper bound of $\rho^2$, and provides the most conservative estimate when there is no substantive knowledge on $\rho^2$.